Afternoon Tea Scones

 Originally published May 1, 2012

 As I was born in Scotland, scones were part of my life.
 I grew up with scones, and I LOVE scones!
-I want to start by saying, this is a proper recipe for British scones, if that’s what you’re looking for.
+I want to start by saying, this is a proper recipe for British afternoon tea scones, if that’s what you’re looking for.

 This post contains Amazon affiliate links for your convenience, at no additional cost to you.